Vegetable and Barley Soup

 Instructions

-• PREPARE VEGETABLES AND SAUTE: Cut onions, carrots, celery and butternut squash into 2 inch pieces.
-Vegetables will be processed in two batches in food processor.
-(Alternatively, all vegetables can be chopped by hand.)
+• PREPARE VEGETABLES AND SAUTE: Cut onions, carrots, celery and butternut squash into 2 inch/5 cm pieces.
+Process vegetables in two batches in food processor.
+(Alternatively, dice all vegetables into small pieces.)

 °First, process garlic until finely chopped, then add onions and pulse into small pieces.
 In large pot, heat oil on medium heat.
 Add onions and garlic to pot and sauté for 3-4 minutes.